basarat/typescript-book/docs/types/functions.md

 }
 ```

-Here the first three function signatures are what a available as valid calls to `padding`:
+Here the first three function signatures are what is available as valid calls to `padding`:

 ```ts
 padding(1); // Okay : all